 Under MiFID II, the European Securities & Markets Authority (ESMA) requires firms to have systems in place to accurately track all interactions such that a “national competent authority” can readily access and reconstitute each stage of the transaction process (and identify any corrections or amendments).
 Corporates are largely exempt from MiFID II unless they actively engage in derivatives (outside of hedging) or other broad capital market activities within the EU.

 Since July of 2020, the Court of Justice of the European Union (CJEU) has upheld the validity of Standard Contractual Clauses (SCCs) as an adequate data transfer mechanism, including for transfers to the US, provided additional safeguards are met.
 In light of this, Finsight is making its Standard Contractual Clauses Addendum generally available.
 The execution of the SCCs combined with Finsight's existing data protection policies, such as encrypting data in transit and scrutinizing government requests for information, provide the additional protection required to transfer personal data from the EU to the US in compliance with GDPR.
-If your organization relied on Finsight's Privacy Shield certification, please reach out to privacy@finsight.com in order to execute the appropriate SCC as soon as possible.
-For now, Finsight also continues to abide by both the EU-US and Swiss-US Privacy Shield framework principles.
+Finsight abides by the EU-U.S. Data Privacy Framework (EU-U.S. DPF) and the UK Extension to the EU-U.S. DPF, and the Swiss-U.S. Data Privacy Framework (Swiss-U.S. DPF) as set forth by the U.S. Department of Commerce.

 Since January of 2013, Finsight has worked with the Staff of the Division of Trading and Markets of the Securities and Exchange Commission (“SEC”) to ensure that our products and services adhere to Rule 433 of the Securities Offering Reform of 2005 with respect to the transmission of electronic road shows in connection with public and private offerings of securities.